The Most Traded Currency Pairs in Forex (2023 Edition)

 The Most Traded Currency Pairs

 What are the most actively traded currency pairs in forex?
-The top 10 most popular currency pairs include the Major ones, as well as several Cross currency pairs.
+The top 10 most popular currency pairs include the Major ones and several Cross currency pairs.

-The most traded pairs broken down by categories:
+The most traded forex pairs are broken down by categories:

 - Among the Major pairs and in general – EURUSD;